yonasdesbelegebre/My-Profile-and-Portfolio/README.md

 ###  [Data Analysis Portfolio]:Bootcamp projects
 #### **Excel**
-- The Dataset: Sourced from Kaggle (Bike Sales Dataset), containing over 100,000 records of customer purchases and regional sales.
+- The Dataset: Sourced from Kaggle (Bike Sales Dataset )_[AdventureWorks Sample Dataset](https://www.kaggle.com/datasets/vipin20/bike-sales) via Kaggle, containing over 100,000 records of customer purchases and regional sales.
 - What I did: I used Excel Pivot Tables to summarize revenue and created a Stacked Column Chart to compare sales across different countries and product categories
 - The Goal: To identify which product categories (Bikes vs. Accessories) drive the most profit in specific global markets.
 [Excel_PivotTable_Charts](Excel-1.png)

 ### **Python for Data Analysis**
+- The dataset Data sourced from [Kaggle: GDP (in USD) Per Capita Income by Country](https://www.kaggle.com/datasets/rajkumarpandey02/gdp-in-usd-per-capita-income-by-country).
+This dataset includes official estimates from the IMF, World Bank, and the UN.
 – Python notebooks from data cleaning to viuslizing the dataset.
 [Notebook Data CLeaning and Visualising](Week6day4Visual.ipynb)